 11.3.
 Version control

 Github is a hosting platform for open source and proprietary software projects.
 As an open source repository and version control system, Github has more than 9 million developer users.
 As more and more applications move to the cloud, Github has become the preferred method for managing software development and discovering existing code.
 So I'll use Github to keep pushing code.
+State when you should push this e.g. at least after every sprint

 However, once the project exceeds 100MB, Github will refuse to upload it.
 So I only uploaded the part that designed the key code, not the whole project.

 11.4.
 Risk Analysis